isomerpages/aic-mentalhealth/_getting-started/A Guide to Mental Health Support.md

 or feelings of uncertainty, or even if it’s to just help them understand how they can support your mental wellbeing.</p>
 <p>If you prefer to share your feelings with others who might be experiencing
-the same thing, you can reach out to anonymous online support groups like Limitless’ Safehouse.&nbsp;</p>
+the same thing, you can reach out to online support groups like <a href="https://www.iash.sg/mental-health-discord-singapore" rel="noopener noreferrer nofollow" target="_blank">IASH.SG Youth Discord Server</a> and
+<a href="https://huddleverse.io/" rel="noopener noreferrer nofollow" target="_blank">Huddleverse</a>.</p>
 <p>If you’re unsure about the type of support you need, you can speak to
 a social worker from your nearby Community Outreach Teams like CREST/CREST-Youth who will advise you.
 You can also consult your General Practitioner (GP)